seeekr/crudl/README.md

 ```

 ## Options
-In `admin.options` you may specify some general CURDL settings
+In `admin.options` you may specify some general CRUDL settings
 ```js
 {
     debug: false,                   // Include DevTools?